 This is a gap related to the use of the most advanced ICT services or applications (chats, listening to radio, watching television, posting content on a website, accessing certain services, etc.).
 In other words, this gap refers to differences in the overall benefits that ICTs provide to men and women to meet a need or to perform certain activities in the field of communication or leisure.

 In the Spanish context, data show that more and more women are enrolling in the country’s universities, but there is no uniformity in the different areas of study, so the increase in women does not translate into compensation for those areas with traditional gender imbalances (Gil-Juárez, Feliu y Vitores; 2012).
 In particular, the percentage of women is clearly lower in the technical sector.
-We are facing a phenomenon linked to the under-representation of women in the strategic sectors of education, research and employment related to engineering and ICT in general (Booth et al., 2010; Castaño, 2008) and therefore linked to a kind of male dominance in these sectors.
+We are facing a phenomenon linked to the under-representation of women in the strategic sectors of education, research and employment related to engineering and ICT in general (Booth et al., 2010; Castaño, 2008) and therefore linked to a male dominance in these sectors.
 The studies developed on this subject coincide in pointing out as one of the causes of this under-representation of women, the hegemonic social and cultural representation of technologies as competences proper to the male gender (Hayes, 2008).

 In Barcelona, the promotion and use of ICTs is a cross-cutting issue in practically all economic, political and social spheres.
 Como señala el plan del Ayuntamiento Mesura de govern: transició cap a la Sobiranía Tecnológica [Government measures: transition to technological sovereignty] of the Commissioner for Technology and Digital Innovation, in recent years technological transformation has been a key element as part of a more general agenda aimed at developing better social policies, such as social housing, poverty reduction or job creation in the future.